 Making it is pretty simple chemistry.
 You start with the right proportions of salt, water and vinegar.
 A salt molecule is made up of the elements sodium and chloride, and a water molecule is made up of hydrogen and oxygen.
 When an electrical current is applied to the solution, the molecules are broken apart and combined into 2 new molecules:

 - Sodium hydroxide – a detergent used in everything from skincare to toothpaste.
 Force of Nature contains a non-toxic concentration of just 0.0000003%.
 In all-purpose cleaners, typical concentration levels are from 1-5%, which is highly toxic (and 3 million to 17 million times the concentration as in Force of Nature).

 - Hypochlorous acid – This is the active ingredient in Force of Nature.
 It’s a natural cleaner & deodorizer that’s as effective as bleach.
 This is actually the same substance your white blood cells produce to keep you healthy.
+As in your immune system’s fighter.
 Really!
 It’s safety & efficacy are what make it commonly used in wound, eye & veterinary care products.

 The vinegar lowers the pH (the acidity) of the solution so that the right amounts of hypochlorous acid & sodium hydroxide are created.
 The result is a non-toxic cleaner & deodorizer that’s just as effective as conventional cleaners.
 See 3rd party independent lab test results here.

 Why Can’t I Buy Electrolyzed Water in a Store?